QuantumWarp/tabletop-assistant/documentation/tasks-backlog.md

 - Infinite layout height
 - Create/Edit template could save number of thing as a property on the main object for display
 - Suggested fields such and Enabled and Disabled
+- Validation on some field, length etc
+- Persist latest action and rolls